Philippa Gregory

 Philippa Gregory CBE (born 9 January 1954) is an English historical novelist who has been publishing since 1987.
 The best known of her works is The Other Boleyn Girl (2001), which in 2002 won the Romantic Novel of the Year Award from the Romantic Novelists' Association and has been adapted into two films.

 AudioFile magazine has called Gregory "the queen of British historical fiction".

 Early life and education

 Philippa Gregory was born on 9 January 1954 in Nairobi, at that time serving as capital city of the Colony and Protectorate of Kenya (modern-day Republic of Kenya), the second daughter of Elaine (Wedd) and Arthur Percy Gregory, a radio operator and navigator for East African Airways.
-When she was two years old, her family moved to Bristol, England.
+When she was two years old, her family moved to Bristol, UK.

 She was a "rebel" at Colston's Girls' School where she obtained a B grade in English and two E grades in History and Geography at A-level.
 She then went to journalism college in Cardiff and spent a year as an apprentice with the Portsmouth News before she managed to gain a place on an English literature degree course at the University of Sussex, where she switched to a history course.
 In 1982, she received a B.A. degree in history from Sussex University.